 Ursula Le Guin, the author of A Wizard of Earthsea, didn't appreciate the comparisons to Harry Potter, and attacked the hugely popular series as unoriginal.

 “When so many adult critics were carrying on about the ‘incredible originality’ of the first Harry Potter book, I read it to find out what the fuss was about, and remained somewhat puzzled.
 It seemed a lively kid’s fantasy crossed with a ‘school novel’, good fare for its age group, but stylistically ordinary, imaginatively derivative, and ethically rather mean-spirited.”

 Le Guin didn't think J.K.
-Rowling ripped her off, but she did criticize Rowling for not giving enough credit to earlier authors who created similar fantasy works.
+Rowling ripped her off, but she claimed the Harry Potter author didn't give enough credit to earlier authors who created similar fantasy works.
 And she criticized those who breathlessly praised the 'originality' of the Potter series.

 "I didn't feel she [Rowling] ripped me off, as some people did though she could have been more gracious about her predecessors.
 My incredulity was at the critics who found the first book wonderfully original.
 She has many virtues, but originality isn't one of them.
 That hurt."

 Le Guin may have made this claim because of comments like this from Rowling.

 "I haven't got the faintest idea where my ideas come from, or how my imagination works.
 I'm just grateful that it does, because it gives me more entertainment than it gives anyone else."

 However, while Rowling doesn't name specific authors who directly influenced the creation of Harry Potter, she has named many writers, classic works of fiction, and British mythology as inspirations.

 5 Must Read Books After You've Re-Read Harry Potter